The Foreign and Commonwealth Office (FCO) advise against all travel to:

 Tunisia is going through a period of political transition following the 2011 revolution, and has experienced protests in the post revolutionary period.
 After months of political stalemate and heightened tensions, a new constitution was agreed in January 2014 and a new technocratic government was appointed.
 A State of Emergency, which had been in place since January 2011, was lifted on 5 March.

-Protests are not normally aimed against foreigners, but international events can trigger anti-western demonstrations.
-See Political situation
+There is a possibility of further protests.
+These, are not normally aimed against foreigners, but international events can trigger anti-western demonstrations.

 There is a general threat from terrorism, including kidnapping.
 The FCO advise against travel to some areas of southern Tunisia and near to the border with Libya and Algeria due to the threat from terrorism.
 See Terrorism

 There has been a recent increase in terrorist activity in Tunisia, including an explosion on the beach next to the Riadh Palm Hotel in the tourist zone in Sousse on 30 October.
 The only reported casualty was the individual carrying explosives.
 On the same day 2 other individuals found with explosives at the Borguiba Mausoleum in Monastir were arrested.